• Skip to primary navigation

 For all the methods above the water to buckwheat ratio is 1 cup of raw buckwheat groats to 2 cups of water.

-Keywords: how to cook buckwheat, buckwheat, fluffy buckwheat, kasha
+Keyword buckwheat, fluffy buckwheat, how to cook buckwheat, kasha

 Looking for more buckwheat recipes, check out these: